gibbsly/ltos/README.md

 `destroyer_tool` - the item that the entity that destroyed the block was holding.
 This may also be the item data for the item object in a projectile like a snowball or a trident

 `destroyed_by` - the id of the entity (without the `minecraft:` prefix) that destroyed the block.
-If the block was destroyed by natural mens or commands the string is `"command"`
+If the block was destroyed by natural means or commands the string is `"command"`

 `block` - the id of the block (without the `minecraft:` prefix) that was destroyed.